stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Use a Modern Framework for Command-Line Applications

-> If you building a command-line application, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+> If you are building a command-line application, you can use the [flat project layout](https://packaging.python.org/en/latest/discussions/src-layout-vs-flat-layout/).
+This is the default layout for projects that are created by `uv`.

 Consider using the [Cyclopts](https://cyclopts.readthedocs.io/en/latest/) framework or the [Typer](https://typer.tiangolo.com/) library for building new command-line applications.
 Both of these use type hints and are built for modern Python.
 Many projects still use the older [Click](https://click.palletsprojects.com/) framework.

-To add a simple command-line interface to a script or library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
+To add a command-line interface to a script or library, use the [argparse](https://docs.python.org/3/library/argparse.html) module.
 Refer to [the argparse tutorial](https://docs.python.org/3/howto/argparse.html) in the official documentation for more details.

 ### Use Products That Enable Concurrency and async

 By default, each Python process uses a single thread on a single CPU.
 This means that each process only performs one operation at a time.
 You can have multiple threads within a process, but this only enables switching between threads.
 If you need to achieve full concurrency with Python, you must run multiple Python processes, so that each process can run its threads on a separate CPU.

 When you need to run operations at any scale, look for existing products that suit your needs.
+For example:

-For example, you can use a workflow engine such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run sets of tasks, and build a Web application by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
-The [Dask](https://www.dask.org/) and [Ray](https://docs.ray.io/en/latest/index.html) frameworks enable you to distribute computations at large scale.
+- Use _workflow platforms_ such as [Apache Airflow](https://airflow.apache.org/) or [Prefect](https://www.prefect.io/) to run sets of tasks.
+- Build a _Web application_ by combining a framework like [FastAPI](https://fastapi.tiangolo.com/) with an application server such as [Granian](https://github.com/emmett-framework/granian) or [Gunicorn](https://gunicorn.org/).
+- Run computations that are distributed across many computers with the [Dask](https://www.dask.org/) or [Ray](https://docs.ray.io/en/latest/index.html) frameworks.

 All of these products enable you to run your Python code concurrently on multiple CPUs and on multiple computers, and can use asynchronous code.

 The [asynchronous features of Python](https://docs.python.org/3/library/asyncio.html) enable threads to avoid blocking on I/O operations.
 To use asynchronous I/O in your code, you must use a Python library or framework that supports it.
 For example, the FastAPI Web framework [supports both types of function](https://fastapi.tiangolo.com/async/) in the same application.
 Code that uses asynchronous I/O must not call _any_ other function that uses synchronous I/O, such as _open()_, or the _logging_ module in the standard library.
 Instead, you need to use either the equivalent functions from _asyncio_ in the standard library or ensure that the products and libraries that you use are designed to support asynchronous code.